apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 ---
 title: "Installing the Driver on Windows"
-parent: "Using ODBC on Windows"
+parent: "Installing the ODBC Driver"
 ---
 The MapR Drill ODBC Driver installer is available for 32-bit and 64-bit applications on Windows.
 Both versions of the driver can be installed on a 64-bit